Silk Road Cultural Tour

 Travel opens minds to new people and new experiences, and re-energizes our attempts to create a better world everywhere.
 We might well be reminded of Maya Angelou’s suggestion: “Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.”

-In the spirit of travel for knowledge and of kindling camaraderie among fellow seekers, I look forward to welcoming a small group of explorers for the inaugural Silk Road cultural tour this year.
-Contact me if you’re in.
+In the spirit of travel for knowledge and of kindling camaraderie among fellow seekers, we look forward to welcoming small groups of explorers for the Silk Road cultural tours this year.

 Request the full brochure!
 Email: admin@johngrahamtours.com